 Public relations and marketing are two distinct disciplines that are most powerful when they run together — and most expensive when they're confused with each other.

 The confusion is understandable.
 Both aim to build awareness, trust, and preference for an organization.
 Both operate in digital and traditional channels.
-Both contribute to the same ultimate goal: shaping what audiences believe and how they behave.
-But the mechanisms are different, the economics are different, and the authority they generate is different.
+Both contribute to the same ultimate goal — shaping what audiences believe and how they behave.
+But the mechanisms are different, the economics are different, and the kind of authority each generates is different.

 What Marketing Does